Siege of Megalopolis: Prelude

-The siege
+Siege

 At that time Megalopolis was ruled by an oligarchy under Damis (a veteran of Alexander's campaigns).
 Damis did not recognize Polyperchon as the new regent and had joined Cassander's coalition.
 When Polyperchon arrived at Megalopolis he established two camps in front of the city, one for his Macedonian troops, one for his allies.
 He had wooden siege towers constructed and had his engineers dig tunnels under the walls to bring them down.

 Eventually three towers and part of the wall came down.
 Polyperchon then ordered his men to attack the city through the breaches.
 The defenders were able to hold the breaches and after a lot of hard fighting the attackers withdrew with heavy losses.
 During the night the defenders build stockades in the breaches and stationed archers and catapults on them to keep the enemy at bay.

 Polyperchon's casualties rose and he decided to use extreme measures, by sending his war elephants against the stockades.
 Damis must have had some intelligence on this because during the night he had iron spikes, hooks and nails attached to the stockades.
 The next day, when Polyperchon's elephant assault began, Damis had his men retreat from the stockades and had them fire their bows and catapults from the adjacent walls (he did not want his men to face a direct assault by elephants because of the psychological effect).
 When the elephants reached the stockades they tried to rip them down, but because of the spikes, hooks and nails they hurt their trunks, then panicked and fled.
 The elephant stampede caused further casualties and took the fight from Polyperchon's army.
 After a few weeks Polyperchon ended the siege and marched back to Athens.